bloomberg/entsum/README.md

-# EntSum: A dataset for entity centric summarization
+# EntSUM: A dataset for entity centric summarization
-Repository for pre-processing code related to generating the training datasets used in the paper.
+Repository for pre-processing code related to generating the training datasets used in the [paper](https://aclanthology.org/2022.acl-long.237/).

 ## Using this repository
 The repository contains 4 notebooks: